Kanyar Pyo Nae Zayar Ao

-Kanyar Pyo Nae Zayar Ao (ကညာပျိုနဲ့ဇရာအို) is a 1972 Burmese black-and-white drama film, directed by Bake Ka Lar Tae Ngan Pyar Yay starring Kawleikgyin Ne Win, Kyaw Hein, Khin Than Nu and San Shar Tin.
+Kanyar Pyo Nae Zayar Ao (ကညာပျိုနဲ့ဇရာအို) is a 1972 Burmese black-and-white drama film, directed by Bake Ka Lar Tae Ngan Pyar Yay starring Collegian Ne Win, Kyaw Hein, Khin Than Nu and San Shar Tin.

 Plot

-Dr. Aung Zeya (Kawleikgyin Ne Win) is the legal guardian of Kyaw Kyaw (Kyaw Hein).
+Dr. Aung Zeya (Collegian Ne Win) is the legal guardian of Kyaw Kyaw (Kyaw Hein).
 Kyaw Kyaw has started to date an actress, Win Pa Pa (Khin Than Nu).
 Dr. Aung and his wife, Htar, do not approve of the youngsters relationship.

 Later, the actress tries to flirt with the doctor and he falls for it.
 Hilarity & frustration ensue as the older man tries to conceal the affair from his wife, his work and social circle.